CenturyLinkCloud/PublicKB/Servers/server-naming-convention.md

   "contentIsHTML": false
 }}}

-All CenturyLink Cloud servers follow a standard naming convention that incorporates a number of pieces of information to make a unique key.
+All Lumen Cloud servers follow a standard naming convention that incorporates a number of pieces of information to make a unique key.

 ![Server Naming](../images/server-naming-convention-01.png)